FurryGuides

 Location: Rosemont, IL Why it wins: Infrastructure.

-MFF is the largest furry convention in the world, and it shows in their fursuit support.
+MFF is one of the three largest furry conventions in the world (16,925 attendees in 2025, alongside Anthrocon and Furry Weekend Atlanta), and it shows in their fursuit support.
 They dedicate massive ballrooms solely to headless lounges, equipped with high-velocity drying fans, water stations, and repair kits.
 The parade is legendary, but even just walking the convention center (which is connected to the Hyatt Regency) offers wide hallways and great climate control.
 The December timing in Illinois means outdoor temperatures are cold, which works in suiters' favor.
 Stepping outside for a quick cool-down is always an option.

 • Lounge Rating: 5/5 (Massive, well-stocked, multiple locations)